TheoLeanse/simple-express-thermostat/README.md

 ## Thermostat

-Simple Express app allowing a user to adjust their temperature based on local weather, built with JS, Jasmine, Express and Grunt before being deployed to Heroku.
+This is a simple Express app allowing a user to adjust their temperature based on local weather, built with JS, Jasmine, Express and Grunt before being deployed to Heroku.

 ### To install